nfejzic/nfejzic/README.md

 #### Education 🌱

-At the moment I'm working on my bachelor thesis involving compilers, systems engineering and symbolic execution at the Computer Science department of the Paris Lodron University in Salzburg, Austria.
+At the moment I'm working on my bachelor thesis involving compilers, systems engineering and bounded model checking at the Computer Science department of the Paris Lodron University in Salzburg, Austria.

 #### Interests 🤔